 Stability of Institutions

-There are no functioning democratic institutions in Cuba, according to the BTI definition of “democratic.”
+According to the BTI definition of “democratic,” there are no functioning democratic institutions in Cuba.
 Moreover, Cuba does not have a multiparty system.
-The Communist Party claims to govern on behalf of the majority, and, under its definition, the political system is governed democratically.
-However, there is no independent or reliable way to discern this majority, and there is growing evidence of widespread political discontent.
+The PCC claims to govern on behalf of the majority, and under its definition the political system is governed democratically.
+The political system is differentiated in its institutional setup, features a strong sense of bureaucratic rationality and is present throughout the country’s territory.

 Performance of democratic institutions